nomemory/andreinc-site/_posts/2025-03-17-the-trickonometry-of-math-olympiad-inequalities.md

     </div>
 </p>

-The next problem can be easily solved using an inequality we'll discuss shortly.
+The next two problems can be easily solved using an inequality we'll discuss shortly.
 However, let's first try solving it with AM-GM, using a strategy similar to the one we applied above:

 <p>
 <div class="mp">